plotly/plotly.py-docs/python/templates.md

 ```

 #### Specifying themes in graph object figures
 The theme for a particular graph object figure can be specified by setting the `template` property of the figure's `layout` to the name of a registered theme (or to a `Template` object as discussed later in this section).
-Here is an example of constructing a surface plot and then displaying it with each of five themes.
+Here is an example of constructing a surface plot and then displaying it with each of six themes.

 ```python
 import plotly.graph_objects as go